 Zhu and Wu finish their research paper by concluding that “planetary systems like our own, with cold Jupiters but no super Earths, should be rare (~1%).”12 Figure 2 shows the relative frequency of planetary systems determined by Zhu and Wu.

 Figure 2: Frequency of Planetary Systems According to Astronomers Wei Zhu and Yanqin Wu.
 SE and CJ stand for super-Earth and cold Jupiter planets, respectively.
 Diagram courtesy of Zhu and Wu.

 What Do the Findings Show?

 In their paper, the two astronomers did not draw any further conclusions about the rarity of the Sun’s system of planets.
 However, a careful examination of the latest complete catalogs of known exoplanets and exoplanetary systems allowed me to make several additional conclusions.

 For more than a decade, astronomers have recognized that the solar system is highly unusual.
 It possesses cold Jupiters closer to the Sun than 14 times Earth’s distance from the Sun but lacks one or more super-Earth planets, hot Jupiters, or cold Jupiter planets with orbital eccentricities greater than 0.09.
-Each one of these four features, if absent in a planetary system, rules out the possibility of any kind of advanced life existing in the system.
+Each one of these four features, if present in a planetary system, rules out the possibility of any kind of advanced life existing in the system.